 "There is always a risk with any infection to people of all ages but children are relatively much less affected than other groups, which is one of the few good things you can say about coronavirus, and that will be important obviously when schools can go back."

 Will the variant have an effect on the vaccine?

-The Government's Chief Scientific Adviser, Sir Patrick Vallance said it is possible the South African coronavirus variant may have some effect on vaccine effectiveness but is unlikely to “abolish” their effect.
+The Government's Chief Scientific Adviser, Sir Patrick Vallance, said earlier in January it is possible the South African coronavirus variant may have some effect on vaccine effectiveness but is unlikely to “abolish” their effect.